 It sounds simple enough.
 People want to add a protein powder to their daily routine in order to supplement their protein intake.
 So buy a canister of protein and go to town.
-Can’t get any more complicated than that, can it?
-The reality is that it is actually a complicated issue and making the wrong choice in the source of the protein powder used can set individuals up for failure to improve their quality of life.
+The reality is that it is actually a complicated issue and making the wrong choice in selecting one of the many sources of protein that come powdered may set individuals up for failure to improve their quality of life.

 We are able to isolate protein from a surprising number of sources from things that we’re all familiar with, like milk and eggs such as whey, casein, and (unimaginatively) egg protein.
 But there are also sources of protein that may surprise many people.
 Industry can isolate the proteins found in such plant sources as peas, rice, and even hemp.
 It should come as no surprise that even among these more popular sources of protein supplements, each has its own unique role to play and favors certain benefits over others.